Vyral/jorge-gonzalez/_posts/2020-01-07-how-to-handle-multiple-offers-as-a-buyer.md

 In a situation like this, a lowball offer simply won’t work.
 Somebody is going to offer the full price, and maybe even offer above it.
 However, a full-priced offer won’t always work.
 Sometimes you’ll need to be generous on terms or offer more than the asking price.

-**In a seller’s market like this, I always recommend this strategy in order to get the property under contract.** Once it’s under contract, there are certain places where we can negotiate to get you a little bit better deal.
+**In a seller’s market like this, I always recommend this strategy to get the property under contract.** Once it’s under contract, there are certain places where we can negotiate to get you a little bit better deal.
 One example is a low appraisal, which gives us a lot more negotiation power.

 If you are in the market to buy a house and you’re confronted with a situation like this, give me a call or send me an email.
-I’d be happy to share my experience in order to guide you through the process of becoming a homeowner.
+I’d be happy to share my experience to guide you through the process of becoming a homeowner.
 I look forward to hearing from you soon.